numpattern/numpattern.github.io/_posts/2020-04-16-Getting-Disclosed-GeoInfo.md

 ![Result](https://raw.githubusercontent.com/haroldvelasquez/haroldvelasquez.github.io/master/img/gdp_plot.png){: .center-block :}

-The package contextily retrieves online tile maps that can be embed in the plots.
+The package contextily retrieves online tile maps that can be embeded in the plots.
 Use the conda-forge channel to install contextily and geopandas, and then `pip install descartes` in a conda environment with python3.7.

 ![Contextily](https://raw.githubusercontent.com/haroldvelasquez/haroldvelasquez.github.io/master/img/Contextily.PNG){: .center-block :}